The J.D. Application

 Applicants are required to register with LSAC’s Credential Assembly Service (CAS), which centralizes and standardizes undergraduate academic records and provides them to the law schools to which candidates apply.
 Registration is valid for five years from the date that the LSAT/CAS registration form is processed.
-Applicants must ensure that undergraduate transcripts from each college, university or high school/university dual enrollment program attended are on file with the CAS, and that they have selected the University of Florida Levin College of Law as one of the law schools to which the CAS Law School Report should be sent.
-Sending a transcript from only one institution attended is not sufficient even if the transcript contains grades from previous institutions.
+Applicants must ensure that undergraduate transcripts from each college, university or high school/university dual enrollment program attended are on file with the CAS.
 The law school code for the University of Florida Levin College of Law is 5812.

-Upon submission of the online application, the CAS report will be requested automatically and will become available to the Levin College of Law as soon as the CAS file is complete.
-The CAS report contains the LSAT score(s) and transcript information.
+Upon submission of the online application, the CAS report will be requested automatically and will be transferred to the Levin College of Law as soon as the CAS file is complete.
+The CAS report contains the LSAT score(s), transcript information, and any letter of recommendation.

-Applicants should send updated transcripts to the CAS well in advance of the Levin College of Law’s March 15th completion deadline.
-The Credential Assembly Service requires two to three weeks to process transcripts.
+Applicants should send updated transcripts to the CAS well in advance of the Levin College of Law’s March 15th preferred completion date.
+The Credential Assembly Service requires at least 10 days to process transcripts.

 Important Note for Foreign-Educated Applicants: The University of Florida Levin College of Law requires that foreign transcripts be submitted through LSAC’s Credential Assembly Service (CAS) which will authenticate and evaluate your transcripts.

 Foreign-educated applicants must take the LSAT; the Levin College of Law does not require the TOEFL for the JD program.